getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.md

 #### registerCollection(name, array)

-Allows you to register an array of JS and JavaScript assets with a name for later use by the `add()` method.
+Allows you to register an array of CSS and JavaScript assets with a name for later use by the `add()` method.
 Particularly useful if you want to register a collection that may be used by multiple themes or plugins, such as jQuery or Bootstrap.

 ## Named Assets